-This paper then summarizes characteristic examples of the real problems that arise in practice with ADL, shows their common root cause in that ADL is overeager, and proposes a minor refinement to ADL that I believe solves all of the reported problem cases, and does so without any change to the standard library (even though it's still all in one namespace).
-The proposed change can cause some existing code to fail to compile, and I will assert that such code is either broken already (i.e., that it compiled was probably a bug, not a feature) or should probably already have been using a qualified name (and the only change required is to add the missing qualification).
+This paper first reviews the motivation behind ADL.
+It then summarizes characteristic examples of the real problems that arise in practice with ADL, shows their common root cause in that ADL is overeager, and proposes a minor refinement to ADL that I believe solves all of the reported problem cases, and does so with little or no change to the standard library (even though it's still all in one namespace).

+The proposed change can cause some existing code to fail to compile: